FOSSweb Technical Help

-I keep getting an error message about a CISContentRetrieval error and I can not access the resource.
+I keep getting an error message about a session timeout CISContentRetrieval error and I can not access the resource.

-Users will occasionally recieve the following message when trying to access a resource:
+Users will occasionally receive the following message when trying to access a resource:

 'error':'true','errorMsg':'Error executing service: CISContentRetrieval is null in the session.
 This usually means the session has timed out or it was not set in the template prior to the call being made.'This usually happens if you have been logged into FOSSweb for a long time and the session has been inactive.
 It happens because your login session has expired, but the session cookie is still active in your browser.
 Logging out of FOSSweb and then back in again won't always fix the issue.